How Does Consciousness

 • DPW A describes the relationship between Russellian Monisms and CF1, and shows that CF1 has all of the advantages of Russellian Monisms but can defeat their disadvantages.

-• DPW B will describe in more detail what is meant in DPW by phrases such as, ‘language learning operations’, and will further explore the relationship between the contents of any person’s W[i] and those of their language using group’s W[z], where these terms are as defined within CF1.
+• DPW B describes in more detail what is meant in DPW by phrases such as, ‘language learning operations’, and further explores the relationship between the contents of any person’s W[i] and those of their language using group’s W[z], where these terms are as defined within CF1.

 Readers most interested in general philosophical issues should read Metaphysics first.